How to Find an

 Contracts

 Not many cello lesson providers require long term commitment or contracts these days, but you’d still want to make sure if there’s a contract required or not before setting up the first lesson.
-It’s also recommended for students to check the type of payment the teacher prefers and when to send the payment.
+It’s also a good idea for students to ask the teacher how they prefer to be paid, like with a physical check or credit card, and when they need the payment, whether it’s prepaid or weekly.

 Lesson With You offers live online 1-on-1 cello lessons with exceptional teachers who earned at least Bachelor’s degrees from top music schools including Indiana University, University of North Texas and Vanderbilt University.